Colonel-Forbin/ESAL/Labs/ES_LAB_instructions.md

 2. UART
 3. Interrupt Controller (NVIC) w/ GPIO
 4. System Tick
-6. Timer
-7. Watchdog Timer
-8. Analog Comparator
-9. Analog to Digital Converter
+5. Analog to Digital Converter
-10. Pulse Width Modulator (PWM)
+6. Pulse Width Modulator (PWM)
+7. Midterm

-#### Additional drivers in the peripheral library available for you to experiement with or add into your final project.
+#### Additional drivers in the peripheral library available for you to experiment with or add into your final project.

 * AES
+* Analog Comparator
 * Controller Area Network (CAN)
 * CRC
 * DES